samgarg86/react-hackernews/README.md

 * SCSS
 * eslint to keep your js readable
 * Redux Thunk Middleware for async API fetches
-* Recursive actions to fetch comment threads
+* Recursive actions to fetch comment threads.
+Click on arrow icon to expand thread.
+* Fully Responsive

 ## Run the app

 0. ```npm install```
 0. ```npm start```

+## Route
+/       Defaults to news item ID 3410773
+/{ID}   News with ID

 Once running, if you want to hide the redux dev monitor: ```CTRL+H```